Britney Spears’ Boyfriend, Sam Asghari, Posts Sweet Tribute To Her As She Seeks Mental Health Treatment

 “It isn’t weakness.
 It’s a sign of absolute strength, people should only be inspired by this, at least I am,” he wrote on Instagram soon after news about Britney broke.

 As E!
-News reports, Britney Spears recent left the facility temporarily to get her hair done at a salon.
+News reports, Britney Spears recently left the facility temporarily to get her hair done at a salon.
 According to their article, the singer wanted to get her roots and her extensions touched up.

 “Several people worked on Britney’s hair and were very quick and efficient to get her out of there as fast as possible,” an eyewitness said.
 “She seemed fine and content… [She] was definitely excited to get her hair done.”